-Characteristics of a Narcissist During Divorce
+Characteristics of a Narcissist During Divorce: Why Do Narcissists Behave the Way They Do?

 Predicting exactly what a narcissist will do during a divorce can be difficult because narcissism can vary so much from one person to another.
 Some may be willing to go to more extreme lengths than others to get what they want.
-However, there are common characteristics associated with narcissists that you will likely be able to recognize in your spouse.
+However, how narcissists behave in relationships often reflects how they will act during the divorce.
+There are common characteristics associated with narcissists that you will likely be able to recognize in your spouse.

 Lack of Empathy: Narcissists have difficulty recognizing how others may feel.
 This lack of empathy can lead them to make decisions during a divorce without regard for how their actions may affect you or your children.